IBM/data-import/README.md

 rfisi-threat-import
 ===================

-sample code deonstrating the creation and feeding of reference collections defined by the Ready For IBM Security Intelligence partner program
+Sample code demonstrating the creation and feeding of reference collections defined by the Ready For IBM Security Intelligence partner program